bcbio/bcbio-nextgen/docs/contents/purecn.md

 PureCN results will be copied to the folder of the tumor sample in the final dir.

+## Troubleshooting

+We found useful to adjust some memory parameters when running large cohorts (149 samples): https://github.com/bcbio/bcbio-nextgen/issues/3230

 ## References

 - [PureCN publication](https://scfbm.biomedcentral.com/articles/10.1186/s13029-016-0060-z)